Keyboard shortcuts

 Build System Integration

-stacy’s exit codes enable integration with any tool that respects Unix conventions:
+stacy’s exit codes work with any tool that respects Unix conventions:

 Make: